 The worst part of the film is the casting of David Harbour, better known as the sheriff in tv’s Stranger Things (2016- ).
-He makes for a dumpier Hellboy and fairly much kills the part whenever he opens his mouth.
+He makes for a dumpy Hellboy and fairly much kills the part whenever he opens his mouth.
 Harbour gives us Hellboy as a mopey slacker in a shabby trench coat where all of the dialogue is delivered in a grumpy sad sack monotone that could not feel more at opposite remove from Ron Perlman’s dry sarcasm.

 And that brings us to the dialogue, which is in a word excruciating.
 It feels like dialogue that is written by someone whose only prior experience is writing for inane sitcoms and who has been given orders to turn everything into a snappy one-liner – you can almost feel the characters pause as they wait for the laugh track to kick in.
 The lines grate on the ear the same way that fingernails on a blackboard do.
 The coming apocalypse is described as “If we weren’t here, this would be Satan’s holiday home.”
 Hellboy redresses Nimue: “It’s not going to work because I’m a Capricorn and you’re fucking nuts!”